-The Institute of Mental Health (IMH) in Sri Lanka was created as a registered private entity in August 2007 by Dr. Romesh C. P. Jayasinghe FRSPH(UK), MBCS(UK) an internationally endorsed and acclaimed educator/trainer and psychotherapist who now counts over 16 years of experience in the field of professional and higher education and training in Sri Lanka.
+The Institute of Mental Health (IMH) in Sri Lanka was created as a registered private entity in August 2007 by Dr. Romesh C. P. Jayasinghe FRSPH(UK), FTBCCT(UK), MBCS(UK) an internationally endorsed and acclaimed educator/trainer and psychotherapist who now counts over 16 years of experience in the field of professional and higher education and training in Sri Lanka.

 The IMH was established with the primary aim of designing and conducting mental health and psychological counselling, and psychology related education and study courses and other related training programmes such as seminars and workshops for individuals, schools, groups, corporations and the public.

 As a secondary aim, the IMH also conducts confidential and personalised individual and group counselling and psychotherapy sessions to persons (teens, adults, couples, elders) who are experiencing various kinds of emotional and psychological problems and distress.
 In this regard, the IMH aims to promote positive mental health for all members of the society irrespective of their unique differences and individual life circumstances.